omar-polo/plass/README.md

 plass is a password manager inspired by password-store, but reimplemented with a smaller and (IMHO) cleaner interface.
-It doesn't have fancy trees in the output, not colors; the absence of these are considered features.
+It doesn't have fancy trees nor colors in the output; the absence of these is considered a feature.

 In addition, plass uses got(1) to manage the password store (but can be easily patched to use git(1).)